Updated Mar 15, 2026 § For Pets

 • Dedicated training button on the handheld for one-handed operation

-For upland bird hunters and retriever handlers, the Alpha lets you reinforce commands at distances where your voice cannot carry.
+For upland bird hunters and retriever handlers, the Alpha lets you reinforce commands at distances where your voice can’t carry.
 You see the dog on the map, confirm its location relative to game birds, and deliver a tone or stimulation to redirect behavior.
 All from one device.

 Garmin Alpha integrated e-collar training features with GPS tracking on one handheld

-If you already own and prefer a separate e-collar brand (like Dogtra or SportDOG), the Astro keeps things simpler.
-But the Alpha’s integrated approach means fewer devices to charge, fewer collars on your dog’s neck, and faster response times in the field.
+The Alpha’s integrated approach means fewer devices to charge, fewer collars on your dog’s neck, and faster response times in the field.

 Mapping and Navigation